 If you want financial freedom, a fun side hustle, or an infinitely scalable business, you're going to want to know how to sell on Amazon FBA.

-How would it feel if I told you there was a way that you could buy products on clearance and then resell them on Amazon for a profit?
+How would you feel if I told you that you could buy ordinary retail items and then resell them on Amazon for a profit?
 Would the idea of making money while you shop be appealing to you?

 If you said yes, then I have great news for you.
-Because buying retail items and selling on Amazon is a business that has made me hundreds of thousands of dollars.
+Because buying retail items and selling on Amazon is a real business.
+One that's made me hundreds of thousands of dollars.
 And you can learn how to make money selling on Amazon, too.

 In this guide, you'll learn:

 - What it means to be an Amazon seller

 - Why using FBA is a must if you to grow your business without getting burned out